-Integration is nice, but what happens when you implement 2Checkout to process all of your payments?
+The big question is: what happens when you implement 2Checkout to process all of your payments?
 Are you going to be satisfied with the fees?
 Will you receive your payments in a reasonable time period?
-That’s what we want to look at today, so keep reading to examine this in-depth review of the 2Checkout payment solution.
+That’s what we want to look at today, so keep reading to examine this in-depth 2Checkout review.
 It may just end up working wonders for your online business.

 Along with full PCI-compliance, you receive quite a few perks when opting for the 2Checkout payment processor.
 For example, you get: